lit/lit-element/README.md

   * `shouldUpdate(changedProperties)` (protected): Implement to control if updating and rendering should occur when property values change or `requestUpdate()` is called.
-The `changedProperties` argument is a map with keys for the changed properties pointing to their previous values.
+The `changedProperties` argument is a Map with keys for the changed properties pointing to their previous values.
-  By default, this method always returns true, but this can be customized as an optimization to avoid updating work when changes occur, which should not be rendered.
+  By default, this method always returns `true`, but this can be customized as an optimization to avoid updating work when changes occur, which should not be rendered.

   * `update(changedProperties)` (protected): This method calls `render()` and then uses `lit-html` in order to render the template DOM.
 It also updates any reflected attributes based on property values.
 Setting properties inside this method will *not* trigger another update..

-  * `firstUpdated()`: (protected) Called after the element's DOM has been updated the first time.
+  * `firstUpdated(changedProperties)`: (protected) Called after the element's DOM has been updated the first time, immediately before `updated()` is called.
   This method can be useful for capturing references to rendered static nodes that must be directly acted upon, for example in `updated()`.
   Setting properties inside this method will trigger the element to update.

   * `updated(changedProperties)`: (protected) Called whenever the element's DOM has been updated and rendered.
 Implement to perform post updating tasks via DOM APIs, for example, focusing an element.
 Setting properties inside this method will trigger the element to update.

-  * `updateComplete`: Returns a Promise that resolves when the element has completed updating that resolves to a boolean value that is `true` if the element completed the update without triggering another update.
-This happens if a property is set in `updated()`.
+  * `updateComplete`: Returns a Promise that resolves when the element has completed updating.
+The Promise value is a boolean that is `true` if the element completed the update without triggering another update.
+This happens if a property is set inside `updated()`.
 This getter can be implemented to await additional state.
-  For example, it is sometimes useful to await a rendered element before fulfilling this promise.
+  For example, it is sometimes useful to await a rendered element before fulfilling this Promise.
 To do this, first await `super.updateComplete` then any subsequent state.

   * `requestUpdate(name?, oldValue?)`: Call to request the element to asynchronously update regardless of whether or not any property changes are pending.
-This should only be called when an element should update based on some state not triggered by setting a property or when manually implementing a property setter.
+This should be called when an element should update based on some state not triggered by setting a property.
+In this case, pass no arguments.
+It should also be called when manually implementing a property setter.
 In this case, pass the property `name` and `oldValue` to ensure that any configured property options are honored.
-Returns the `updateComplete` promise which is resolved when the update completes.
+  Returns the `updateComplete` Promise which is resolved when the update completes.

   * `createRenderRoot()` (protected): Implement to customize where the element's template is rendered by returning an element into which to